styyphen/LibraryManagement/README.md

 6. Access at https://localhost:5001 (or the port shown in the console).
 7. To run tests, navigate to LibraryManagement.Tests and run dotnet test.

-The app creates a SQLite database (library.db) and seeds initial data on first run.
+The app creates a in-memory database (library.db) and seeds initial data on first run.

 ## Implemented Features
 - **Books**: CRUD with validations (unique ISBN, CopiesAvailable <= TotalCopies).